FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Introduction

 \section{Introduction}

-Structured data refers to information organized according to a predefined data model or schema, typically instantiated as matrices where each record represents a sample and each dimension corresponds to a specific feature or attribute.
-It is widely used in many domains, including genomics, healthcare, finance, e-commerce, and scientific data management~\cite{hollmann2025accurate, borisov2022deep}.
-Analyzing structured data enables the discovery of complex relational patterns, the prediction of future outcomes, and the support of automated decision-making.
-Such capabilities are critical in applications like disease diagnosis, risk assessment, algorithmic trading, and personalized recommendation systems~\cite{}.
+Structured data is information organized under a predefined data model or schema, typically represented as matrices where each row corresponds to a sample and each column represents a specific feature or attribute, and it is widely used in domains such as genomics, healthcare, finance, e-commerce, and scientific data management~\cite{hollmann2025accurate, borisov2022deep}.
+Analyzing structured data enables the discovery of complex relational patterns, the prediction of future outcomes, and automated decision-making.
+It is important for applications such as disease diagnosis, risk assessment, algorithmic trading, and personalized recommendation systems across diverse database environments~\cite{narayan2022can, reis2024generalizable, shaikhha2023demonstration, lin2024gfs}.

-Most predictive modeling methods for structured data \cite{grinsztajn2022tree} rely on tree-based ensembles \cite{breiman2001random, chen2016xgboost, ke2017lightgbm, prokhorenkova2018catboost} or specialized deep networks \cite{arik2021tabnet, gorishniy2021revisiting, somepalli2021saint}.
-These approaches typically require task-specific training on each dataset, involving extensive hyperparameter tuning and large amounts of labeled data.
-Such requirements limit their ability to generalize across datasets and tasks.

-Foundation models (FMs) \cite{bommasani2021opportunities} provide an alternative paradigm.
-They are large-scale models trained on massive datasets and designed to generalize across tasks.
-This paradigm has significantly improved performance in natural language processing and computer vision \cite{brown2020language, touvron2023llama, dosovitskiy2021image}.
-Extending FMs to structured data has therefore become an important research direction.
-Existing models, such as TabPFN~\cite{hollmann2025accurate} and~LimiX \cite{zhang2025limix}, typically employ Transformer~\cite{vaswani2017attention} pre-trained on large synthetic structured datasets.
-They formulate structured data prediction as an in-context learning (ICL) problem \cite{qu2025tabicl}, allowing models to perform few-shot inference without dataset-specific retraining.
+Most machine learning (ML) methods for data analysis and mining on structured data~\cite{grinsztajn2022tree} rely on tree-based ensembles \cite{breiman2001random, chen2016xgboost, ke2017lightgbm, prokhorenkova2018catboost} or specialized deep networks \cite{arik2021tabnet, gorishniy2021revisiting, somepalli2021saint}.
+They typically require task-specific training with extensive hyperparameter tuning and large labeled datasets, which limits their ability to generalize across datasets and tasks.
+Foundation models (FMs)~\cite{bommasani2021opportunities}, based on large-scale pretraining on massive datasets, are designed to generalize across tasks.
+Motivated by the success of FMs in natural language processing and computer vision~\cite{brown2020language, touvron2023llama, dosovitskiy2021image}, applying FMs to structured data analysis has become an important research direction.